Parenting Capacity Assessment

 Why would anyone need a Parenting Capacity Evaluations (PCEs) or Parenting Capacity Assessments (PCAs)?
 It is a complete evaluation of any person as a parent to minimize the risk of him/her abusing their child.
 It comprises extensive interviews and psychological tests to make a complete analysis.

 Parenting capacity evaluations are a routine matter in family courts.
 Child protection agencies also use parenting capacity evaluations when considering making final decisions and judgments about how far to pursue cases because it helps them analyze risk factors.
 Judges order parents’ parenting capacity evaluations to help in making any final decision in the child custody cases and to see whether a parent is good enough to be able to see their child.
-The parenting capacity is an analysis ordered by the courts for a mental health profession to see if a parent is “good enough” to not endanger their child.
+The parenting capacity is an analysis ordered by the courts for a mental health professional to see if a parent is “good enough” to not endanger their child.

 Child Abuse and Protection

 Whenever there is a suspicion of child abuse, there needs to be an evaluation of the type of abuse and severity.
 Additionally, the role of parents in the alleged child abuse needs to be examined.
 The level and severity of child abuse must be determined with respect to societal, medical, psychological and socioeconomic factors.
 Also, the level of intensity of the child abuse must be placed into the context of what material impact it has had on the child’s wellbeing.
-This assessment of parent capacity is conducted to help guide the court system as to level of risk a parent may pose potentially to the child.
-Expertise in the field of child psychiatry and addiction medicine, as well as extensive forensic testimonial experience, is utilized by Dr Hasan Memon to conduct Parenting Capacity Evaluations.
+This assessment of parent capacity is conducted to help guide the court system as to the level of risk a parent may pose potentially to the child.
+Expertise in the field of child psychiatry and behavioral medicine, as well as extensive forensic testimonial experience, is utilized by Dr Hasan Memon to conduct Parenting Capacity Evaluations.

 Parenting capacity is not a fixed ability.